 Activewear can be ethical

 Modern fashion has become more than just the way you cover your body, it’s an outward extension of your personality.
 What you wear should say something about you, your beliefs, values and creative expression.
-Your activewear probably has a stronger presence in your life than you may realise, you’re wearing gym clothes everyday, sometimes more than once if you train twice and because of the nature of what you’re doing in it, gym clothes need more washing, which in turn can create more impact.
+Your activewear probably has a stronger presence in your life than you may realise; you’re wearing gym clothes everyday, sometimes more than once if you train twice and because of the nature of what you’re doing in it, gym clothes need more washing, which in turn can create more impact.

 Our packaging is reusable, you’re not meant to throw it away.
 Instead, our Sundried sleeves can be used to store wet training gear, protect your change of clothes from getting wet or dirty or even be used as a laminated sleeve to store your workout plan in the gym, which you can wipe clean and sweat free.
 80% of textile waste going to landfills can actually be reused (WRAP, 2015).

 Sundried are inspired by the great outdoors.
-We regularly post in our blog about training outside and encourage our customers to spend more time experiencing nature.
+We regularly post on our blog about training outside and encourage our customers to spend more time experiencing nature.
 This also helps to reduce our carbon footprint, encouraging more time outdoors and less inside using gas and electricity.

 It’s not just about your running mileage, it’s about your fashion mileage

 How long can you make your clothing last, if it’s been poorly constructed?
-Slow down.
 Sundried want you to get to know our activewear, we want you to know where your clothing was made and how to look after it so you form a quality relationship with your activewear that lasts.

-We’ve used high quality materials which break the quickly made, quickly thrown, pattern of the fast fashion industry.
+We’ve used high quality materials which break the quickly-made, quickly-thrown, pattern of the fast fashion industry.
 We want you to have more than a fling with fashion and instead invest in activewear you can treasure.
 From how it's made to our after care recommendations we’re doing what we can to ensure that our clothing lasts to minimise its environmental impact.
 Our style is purposely elegantly timeless, so we will always be fashionable, though to us being ethical is always on trend.

-80% of the environmental impact of clothing, is made after purchase.
+80% of the environmental impact of clothing is made after purchase.
 Sundried continue our ethical ethos through you, our customers, by trusting you to support our activewear by minimising its environmental impact.
 We have done this by producing our products with fabrics which should be “washed cool and sun dried”, eliminating the need for wasted energy on hot washes and ironing.